UKCSE15L/cse15l-lab-reports/Lab5.md

 It runs the `grade.sh` with the link to the repository as the argument.

 In order to fix the bug, we must pass the name of the .java file in the `student-submission` file as an argument into the `TestListExamples.java` file.
-We must edit the `TestListExamples.java` file so that it can take a file name as the argument.
+We must edit the `TestListExamples.java` file so that it can take a file name as the argument and run the tests accordingly.
+We basically need to edit the `TestListExamples.java` so that it calls the methods in the file passed in the argument rather than just hardcoding the tests to only work for a specific file name.